In this article, we cover the following basic information for Edge1:

 Self Position Mode

-In this mode, the Edge1 will automatically determine its own position and will begin recording the PPK logs by itself.
-For this mode Edge1 requires an inserted SIM card with LTE connectivity and a Network RTK account previously set in the settings menu.
+In this mode, the Edge1 will automatically determine its position and will begin recording the PPK logs by itself.
+For this mode, Edge1 requires an inserted SIM card with LTE connectivity and a Network RTK account previously set in the settings menu.

 RTK credentials set up

-Before using the Edge1 in self position mode for the first time, RTK credentials need to be entered.
-Contact you RTK provider to acquire the following information:
+Before using the Edge1 in the self-position mode for the first time, RTK credentials need to be entered.
+Contact your RTK provider to acquire the following information: